 After the present main instrument was completed, the music program expanded considerably with the addition of many new members to the Adult and Youth Choirs.

 On most Sundays, the narrow chancel at St. John’s could not accommodate all the singers and one of the choirs would often be relegated to the east transept for the duration of the service.
-Members of the Youth Choir would sing their anthems from the steps of the chancel in order to optimize their sound projection.
+Members of the Youth Choir (now Choir School) would sing their anthems from the steps of the chancel in order to optimize their sound projection.
 Unfortunately, the organist, seated up in the chancel, would not be able to see the Youth Choir director and judge the balance of the organ accompaniment accurately.

 A decision was made to purchase a small, two manual Rodgers organ console for the east transept, which could be used to control the stops of the main organ as well as the opening and closing of the expression shades of the Positif and Recit.
 The Rodgers console, installed in 2001, also made it possible to perform large-scale works that involve instruments as well as singers.

 In 1955, a 250 seat chapel was constructed to accommodate the large church Sunday School program.
 At that time, members of the Austin family donated a seven rank unit organ, Opus 2237, to provide music.
 Developed in collaboration with then organist Clarence Watters, this “5-7” unit organ was a prototype instrument which went on to be a best-selling stock instrument for Austin.
 Following the 1992 fire, St. John’s held services at a number of nearby locations and eventually reoccupied the chapel as the reconstruction of the main building proceeded.
 Opus 2237 performed splendidly until an eventual redesign of the chapel space into an education wing led to its purchase by Connecticut’s Bridgewater Congregational Church.